Carrier Global Corporation research snapshot

 ai Confidence

-High for FY2025 revenue, FY2025 net income, Q1 2026 revenue, Q1 2026 EPS, share count, cash, debt, and basic valuation math.
-Medium for forward ranges because tariffs, HVAC replacement demand, data center order conversion, mix, and multiple selection can change quickly.
+High for Q2 2026 sales, GAAP and adjusted EPS, segment results, orders, free cash flow, share count, cash, debt, and basic valuation math.
+Medium for forward ranges because margin recovery, tariffs, data center conversion, mix, and multiple selection can change quickly.

 investment Certainty

 Medium.
-Carrier has a real installed base, brand equity, channel reach, and secular cooling demand, but investment certainty is below data confidence because the stock already prices in an earnings recovery and sustained premium execution.
+Carrier has a real installed base, brand equity, channel reach, and secular cooling and data center demand, but investment certainty is below data confidence because the stock is still priced for earnings recovery while near-term margins are contracting.

 Quick verdict table